Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING READABILITY.md

 ### 10) Text alignment (only in Premium)
 **What it does**: Checks whether there is an over-use of center-alignment in the text.

-**When applies**: When there is at least 50 characters in the text and has at least one element with center-alignment.
+**When applies**: When the (sanitized) text has more than 50 characters and at least one paragraph or heading with center-alignment.

 **Name in code**: TextAlignmentAssessment